-The vet gave Bowser the last needle and in a matter of seconds, it was done.
-I heard this ringing in my ear that very instant and I knew that it was done.
-I kissed his velvet-soft ears, kissed his sweet puppy smelling forehead and wiped away his tears that had rolled down his face – yes, tears.
+The vet gave Bowser the last needle, and in a matter of seconds, it was done.
+I heard this ringing in my ear that very instant, and I knew that it was done.
+I kissed his velvet-soft ears, kissed his sweet puppy-smelling forehead and wiped away the tears that had rolled down his face – yes, tears.

 I stood up and looked at him, bent down one more time to just absorb his very essence and then walked away.